 10. Feelings are your friends, not your foes.

 Lots of people were taught to have bad relationships with feelings.
 They try not to feel.
 For them, sadness is a weakness.

 To feel happiness, you need to be able to feel sadness.
 Feelings are not your enemies.
 More than half of the brain is outside your head.
 Those feelings in your gut or that pain in your neck, those are feelings your nervous system is sending.
-Listen to the messages, the feelings parts of your body sends you.
+Listen to the messages, the feelings that parts of your body send you.
 You will be better informed and a better person if you make peace with your feelings and get them on your side.

 11. Don’t take yourself too seriously.